-- path\selector: The algorithm that determines which path inside a priority group to use for the next I/O. The default of "round-robin 0" distributes I/O over all paths in the group.
-The number of request to be sent using one path before switching to the next is determined by the rr\min\io\rq setting.
-The alternatives are "queue-length 0", which will send the next I/O request to the path with the shortest queue of outstanding requests, and "service-time 0", which will send the next I/O request to the path that has the shortest estimated service time. - path\grouping\policy: This setting defines how multiple paths are combined into priority groups.
+- path_selector: The algorithm that determines which path inside a priority group to use for the next I/O. The default of "service-time 0", will send the next I/O request to the path that has the shortest estimated service time.
+The alternatives are "round-robin 0", which distributes I/O over all paths in the group.
+The number of request to be sent using one path before switching to the next is determined by the rr_min_io_rq setting, and "queue-length 0", which will send the next I/O request to the path with the shortest queue of outstanding requests, and - path_grouping_policy: This setting defines how multiple paths are combined into priority groups.
 In the default of failover, every path will be put into a separate group.
 On the other hand, with the multibus policy, all possible paths are aggregated into a single group.
-Before configuring a multipath device to use the multibus policy, make sure that the storage controller supports active-active connections. - path\checker: This setting determines how the multipathd daemon will determine if a path is healthy.
+Before configuring a multipath device to use the multibus policy, make sure that the storage controller supports active-active connections. - path_checker: This setting determines how the multipathd daemon will determine if a path is healthy.
 Other than the hardware independent options of directio and readsector0, there are a number of hardware independent checkers.
 Although the default for this option is directio, it is typically overridden in one of the default devices specified in the devices {} section. - features: This option specifies the multipath features to enable.
 Syntax is the form of num list, where num represents the number of features being enabled and list represents list of features being enabled.
-The two available features are queue\if\no\path and no\partitions. - user\friendly\names: This setting determines whether multipaths without a defined alias will be named mpathN (when set to yes), or if they will be named after their WWID.
+The two available features are queue_if_no_path and no_partitions. - user_friendly_names: This setting determines whether multipaths without a defined alias will be named mpathN (when set to yes), or if they will be named after their WWID.

-If the queue\if\no\path feature is enabled with the setting, features "1 queue\if\no\path", and paths fail, processes issuing I/O will hang until the paths are restored.
+If the queue_if_no_path feature is enabled with the setting, features "1 queue_if_no_path", and paths fail, processes issuing I/O will hang until the paths are restored.
 This behavior is undesirable in cluster implementations since one node stuck blocking on I/O to a failed storage device can block the rest of the cluster from accessing the storage resource.
-To avoid this situation, specify a value of fail for the no\path\retry parameter.
+To avoid this situation, specify a value of fail for the no_path_retry parameter.
 Doing so will fail I/O immediately back up to higher layers rather than blocking on I/O indefinitely until paths are recovered.